sebinxavi/kubernetes-readiness/README.md

 ### Liveness probe
 Liveness probes let Kubernetes know if your app is alive or dead.
-If you app is alive, then Kubernetes leaves it alone.
+If your app is alive, then Kubernetes leaves it alone.
 If your app is dead, Kubernetes removes the Pod and starts a new one to replace it.

 ### Readiness probe
 Readiness probes are designed to let Kubernetes know when your app is ready to serve traffic.
 Kubernetes makes sure the readiness probe passes before allowing a service to send traffic to the pod.
 If a readiness probe starts to fail, Kubernetes stops sending traffic to the pod until it passes.